tytydraco/yessleep/out/Theres_a_phoenix_in_Phoenix_AZ.md

 *"What the fuck are you?"* I heard someone yell. *"Kill him!"* screamed another.

 I heard a whine to my right and saw Milo curled up by a rock.
 He looked up at me with his puppy eyes and my heart broke.
-One of His back legs was bleeding.
+One of his back legs was bleeding.
 It was a gunshot wound.

 "Oh, Milo," I said quietly, stroking his head.
 "I'll come back for you, but I need to go help daddy."